jedcrandall/jedcrandall.github.com/courses/cse468fall2026/syllabus.md

-- Mathematical and conceptual fundamentals, including frequency analysis, Fast Fourier Transform, birthday attacks, finite fields, fast modular exponentiation, information theory, ring theory, the Extended Euclidean Algorithm, the discrete logarithm, and IP fragmentation.
+- Mathematical and conceptual fundamentals, including frequency analysis, Fast Fourier Transform, birthday attacks, finite fields, fast modular exponentiation, information theory, ring theory, the Extended Euclidean Algorithm, the discrete logarithm, IP fragmentation, and Post tag systems.
 This is assessed via the exams and pop quizzes.
 Pop quizzes are 30% of your grade, and the three exams are each 10% of your grade, for 60% total for quizes and exams.
 - Practical tools and the analysis of digital artifacts.
 There will be approximately five to nine assignments, equally weighted, that together make up 30% of your grade.
+This is "homework" and is the only assessed part of your grade which can be turned in late via the 1% policy mentioned below.
 - A semester-long project, that is open ended and self-graded, and worth 10% of your grade.

 The percentage for your grade is out of 100% (60% exams and quizzes, 30% digital artifact assignments, 10% project).
 Grades are based on the following scale for the overall percentage for your final grade: